chriskrycho/v5.chriskrycho.com/site/journal/Scripting Affiliate Links With Alfred.md

 </aside>

 The result of half an hour of messing with this was a *super* simple [Alfred] workflow.
+I can just launch Alfred (by typing <kbd>⌘</kbd><kbd>⌥</kbd><kbd>Space</kbd>), type `aalink`, and paste a URL, and then immediately hit <kbd>⌘</kbd><kbd>V</kbd> in whatever writing app I’m using—and boom, the link is as it should be!

-I can just launch Alfred (by typing <kbd>⌘</kbd><kbd>⌥</kbd><kbd>Space</kbd>) takes in a given URL, encodes it, attaches the relevant parameters for the deep links, and copies the result to the clipboard:
+Under the hood, Alfred takes in that given URL, encodes it, attaches the relevant parameters for the deep links, and copies the result to the clipboard so that I can immediately paste it into:

 ![Alfred workflow for generating affiliate links](https://cdn.chriskrycho.com/file/chriskrycho-com/images/alfred-affiliate-workflow.png)

-The actual workflow is tiny, and I had a basic version of it working in about five minutes.
+I had a basic version of this tiny little workflow done in about five minutes.
 The rest of that half hour I spent figuring out how to make it *shareable for this blog post*.
 (You can snag it [here][workflow]!)
 Honestly, having taken 30 minutes to build this and then get it to the point where I could actually export it to share it with you will has likely put me in [XKCD #1319] territory for the foreseeable… but I think I’m actually okay with that even if so, because I now have another tool in my toolbox for this kind of thing in the future.
 That tool actually made itself useful immediately: I realized that I *also* have a small but *very* repetitive task for updating the URL for every item I put in my CDN on [Backblaze B2][B2] to point to `cdn.chriskrycho.com` instead of the Backblaze-specific URL.
 I did *that* in a matter of a *minute*.

 I don’t know if I’ll ever be one of those people who spends a *lot* of time automating things, but I *am* genuinely glad to have set this up and to have put the tool in my toolbox!